Texas Mutual logo

 We also suggest that you submit a change of address form with the U.S. Postal Service.
 Go to the U.S. Postal Service website for additional details about changing your address.

-Please note: We only accept change of address calls or correspondence from the injured worker or the injured worker’s legal representative.
+Please note: We only accept change of address calls or correspondence from the injured employees or the injured employee's legal representative.

 Return-to-work programs help injured employees get back to work quickly and safely with job modifications or light duty work.
 With a return-to-work program, you are able to maintain your pre-injury income, steer clear of the disability mindset and heal sooner.